-Eucomis autumnalis from southeastern southern Africa is found on rocky, grassy slopes and has white to greenish flowers blooming summer into fall.
+Eucomis autumnalis (Mill.)
+Chitt. from southeastern southern Africa is found on rocky, grassy slopes and has white to greenish flowers and flowers summer into fall.
 It grows in a variety of habitats and has many forms.
-It is primarily found in summer rainfall grassland from altitude 1000 mm to 2500 mm and rainfall varying from 500 to 1200 mm per year.
-Some population are in shady forested areas, others in dry Karoo shrub land.
+It is primarily found in summer rainfall grassland from altitudes 1000 mm to 2500 mm and rainfall varying from 500 to 1200 mm per year.
+Some populations are in shady forested areas, others in dry Karoo shrub land.
 There are three subspecies.
 The first photo was taken by David Fenwick and the second taken by Paul Tyerman of a dwarf white flowering plant David speculates is also this species.
 The third photo below was taken by Arnold Trachtenberg.
 The last three photos were taken at Kirstenbosch National Botanical Garden by Bob Rutemoeller and Mary Sue Ittner where there was a mass display of flowers in January 2010.

-The first three photos are of pot grown plants from specific areas by including one that shows the detail of a flower.
+The first three photos are of pot-grown plants from specific areas, including one that shows the detail of a flower.
 The first, the Kei Bolo form of Eucomis autumnalis is the latest to flower - flowering in late April to May.
-It occurs naturally at altitudes of 700 m in the transition between Valley Thicket and Grassland on the slopes above the Kei River Valley in the Stutterheim distict of the Eastern Cape.
+It occurs naturally at altitudes of 700 m in the transition between Valley Thicket and Grassland on the slopes above the Kei River Valley in the Stutterheim district of the Eastern Cape.
 It is found between rocks and in rock crevices, protected from harsh sun and wind.
-The Triple Streams form of E. autumnalis pictured in the second two photos comes from glades within patches of Afromontane forest in the Stutterheim distict of the Eastern Cape where it grows in mottled shade.
+The Triple Streams form of E. autumnalis pictured in the second two photos comes from glades within patches of Afromontane forest in the Stutterheim district of the Eastern Cape where it grows in mottled shade.
 Photos from Cameron McMaster.

 Photos below were taken at Gaika's Kop of the typical robust form of Eucomis autumnalis growing in open grassland in full sun at altitudes above 1000 m.
 Photos 1 and 2 were taken by Cameron McMaster.
 Photos 3-4 were taken by Christopher Whitehouse January 2012.